 Slices of avocado on the side are also good.
 You might like to chop some cilantro as well as the parsley, since that complements the tomato flavour too.

-Tips for Making the best Shakshuka
+Tips for Making the Best Shakshuka

 Because of this, use a stainless steel pan instead if you have one.
 You will want to make this one pot meal with spinach and red beans often, so it’s worthwhile investing in a stainless steel ovenproof pan.

-Are you looking for a quick healthy meal that is vegan?
+Are you looking for a quick meal that is vegan?
 In that case, omit the eggs and sub a drained can of chickpeas (garbanzo beans) instead so you get your protein in.
 Tempeh or tofu are other proteins to consider.
 Then serve with plain vegan yogurt if you like.

 This recipe of eggs poached in a tomato sauce with spinach is such a great way to get those important vegetables in.
 Even those who tend to swerve veggies will love this spinach and red bean shakshuka.
 It’s a savoury breakfast recipe which also works for brunch, lunch, dinner or ‘brinner’ (breakfast for dinner!)